Pylons/pyramid/docs/narr/extconfig.rst

 :meth:`~pyramid.config.Configurator.make_wsgi_app`), conflicting actions are potentially automatically resolved as per :ref:`automatic_conflict_resolution`.
-If a conflict cannot be automatically resolved, a ConfigurationConflictError is raised and application startup is prevented.
+If a conflict cannot be automatically resolved, a :exc:`ConfigurationConflictError` is raised and application startup is prevented.

 In our above example, therefore, if a consumer of our ``add_jammyjam`` directive did this:

 .. code-block:: python
-   :linenos:

    config.add_jammyjam('first')
    config.add_jammyjam('second')